 Shares (also known as stocks or equities) give you a slice of ownership in a company. 🍰 When you buy a company’s stock, you’ll be able to enjoy that company’s success, or share in its failure.
 In some cases, you could also be entitled to receive voting rights and a split of the company’s profit (known as a dividend).

 Shares are usually classed as a long-term investment because the best returns are achieved by holding onto them for a number of years.
-As well as buying shares in individual companies outright, you could also buy shares (sometimes called ‘units’) in a tracker fund – which will offer broader exposure to the stock market.
+As well as buying shares in individual companies outright, you could also buy shares (sometimes called ‘units’) in a An investment fund that tracks the price of an asset or group of different assets.
+They can track a range of different areas, from an individual sector to an entire stock market index. – which will offer broader exposure to the The global network of stock exchanges that lets investors buy and sell shares in publicly listed companies..
 These are the types of funds we offer at Moneybox and we’ll go into more detail about tracker funds and their benefits in Lesson 4.

 Exchange traded funds (ETFs) are funds that try to mirror the market performance of a collection of different assets.
 You can buy and sell shares in ETFs on stock exchanges, and they are often set up to follow the performance of different sectors, countries, or the global economy. 🌍